What is counselling psychology?

 There is a large overlap between counselling and clinical psychologists in terms of both practice patterns and types of problems seen by clinical and counselling psychologists.
 In theory clinical psychologists focus on the more serious mental health issues and the formal diagnosis and treatment thereof, while counselling psychologists focus on the less severe mental health issues and interrelation issues.

 In additional to the Registered Counsellors (a type of psychologist) there are also ‘General Counsellors’.
 In South Africa, the registration body for these counsellors is the Association for Supportive Counsellors and Holistic Practitioners (ASCHP).
 These counsellors do not work with mental disorders or dysfunctions but are authorised to assist individuals and families in a more holistic manner with a focus on wellness.
 Frequently referred to as Wellness Counsellors or Life Coaches, these counsellors tend to charge lower rates and are not permitted to claim from medical aids.

 What is a counselling session?

-Traditionally a counselling session takes place in a consulting room for a predetermined time period.
+Traditionally a counselling session takes place in a consulting room for a predetermined time.
 The consulting room is a secure and safe physical place where the responsibility for privacy and confidentially rests largely with the counsellor.

-These days however there is ample evidence to suggest that online sessions are equally effective, specifically in the area of counselling, and provide myriad benefits to clients by reducing costs, improving access and convenience.
+These days however there is ample evidence to suggest that online sessions are equally effective, specifically in counselling, and provide myriad benefits to clients by reducing costs, improving access and convenience.